moyuh/week-2-challenge/README.md

 ### Introduction
 A personal/professional webpage where you can find information about me, projects I have worked on, and ways to contact me.

-It also has a link to my resume and professional webpages as well.
+It also has a link to my resume and professional profiles as well.
 It is accessible on both full 1400px wide screen and a 480px wide screen as well.
 ### Technologies
     -HTML